shoeper/seafile-docs/changelog/server-changelog.md

 * Remove user from groups when a user is deleted.
 * [fix] Fix can't generate shared link for read-only shared library
 * [fix] Fix can still view file history after library history is set to "no history".
-* [fix] Fix after moving or deleting multiple selected items in the webinterface, the buttons are lost until reloading
+* [fix] Fix after moving or deleting multiple selected items in the web interface, the buttons are lost until reloading
 * Check user before start seafile.
 The user must be the owner of seafile-data directory
 * Don't allow emails with very special characters that may containing XSS string to register
 * [fix] During downloading multiple files/folders, show "Total size exceeds limits" instead of "internal server error" when selected items exceeds limits.
 * [fix] When delete a share, only check whether the be-shared user exist or not.
 This is to avoid the situation that share to a user can't be deleted after the user be deleted.
-* Add a notificition to a user if he/she is added to a group
+* Add a notification to a user if he/she is added to a group
 * Improve UI for password change page when forcing password change after admin reset a user's password
 * [fix] Fix duplicated files show in Firefox if the folder name contains single quote '